widgetworks/wiwo-parseuri/README.md

 A fork of Steven Levithan's parseuri (v1.2.2).

-Adds methods to reconstruct the URI based on the parsed URI object.
+Based on holywarez's fork (https://github.com/holywarez/parseuri) which adds methods to reconstruct the URI based on the parsed URI object.

 __Dependencies:__